data2health/InvenioRDM/README.md

 See the Funding Opportunity Announcement (FOA) [here](https://github.com/data2health/roadmap/blob/master/cd2h-foa.md).

 ## Want to work with us?
 Get involved
-Please go to our [Engagement page](https://github.com/data2health/menRva/blob/master/engagement.md) to learn more about our needs, good first contributions, and more!
+Please go to our [Engagement page](https://github.com/data2health/menRva/blob/master/engagement.md) to learn more about our needs, how to be on board, good first contributions, and more!
 We're excited to have you join us.

+Want to ask a question or just say hi?
+Please do!
+If you have already onboarded you can find us on the #menRva channel on the [CD2H Slack](https://cd2h.slack.com/messages)

 ## Contact Person